chazlarson/Media-Scripts/Kometa/README.md

 1. setup as above
 2. Run with `python extract-collections.py`

-The script will grab some details from each collection and write a metadata file that you could use with PMM.
+The script will grab some details from each collection and write a metadata file that you could use with KOMETA.
 It also grabs artwork and background.

 This is extremely naive; it doesn't recreate filters, just grabs a list of everything in each collection.